The Telegraph's main headlines of the day | ExBulletin

 The Telegraph’s main headlines of the day

 Welcome to The Telegraph’s early morning news briefing.
-We’ve put together the main articles covered on Sunday.
-Sign up for our front page newsletter free of charge to receive twice-a-day briefings by email.
+We’ve put together the main articles covered on Saturday.
+Sign up for our free front page newsletter to receive twice-a-day briefings by email.
+1. Gareth Southgate summons the warrior spirits of past generations.

-1. Boris Johnson to ax face mask law as NHS is no longer at risk
+Gareth Southgate will inspire the wartime generation’s “courage” with a rallying cry ahead of England’s first major football tournament final since 1966.

-Boris Johnson has signed a plan to end the mandatory use of face masks starting July 19.
-The Telegraph understood this week as the prime minister prepared to declare the link between COVID-19 infection and hospitalizations finally broken.
+Ahead of the historic Euro 2020 final against Italy at Wembley Stadium, the England manager said that the country had “too much to be proud of” and argued that “it’s time not to look at the negative side of our country”. the whole story.

 Get the latest news and up-to-date political information from The Telegraph throughout the day.